obsidiandynamics/meteor/README.md

 To that point, Meteor wasn't designed to be a 'better Kafka', but rather an alternative streaming platform that has its own merits and may be a better fit in certain contexts.

 Meteor showed lots of potential early in its journey, surpassing all expectations in terms of performance and scalability.
+A benchmark conducted on an [i7-4770 Haswell](https://ark.intel.com/products/75122/Intel-Core-i7-4770-Processor-8M-Cache-up-to-3_90-GHz) CPU with 4 publishers and 16 subscribers has shown aggregate throughput in excess of 4.3 million messages/sec over a single stream, with 100-byte messages.

-Eventually it got broken off into a separate project, and so here we are.
+Eventually Meteor got broken off into a separate project, and so here we are.

 ## Fundamentals
 ### Real-time message streaming
 The purpose of a real-time message streaming platform is to enable very high-volume, low-latency distribution of message-oriented content among distributed processes that are completely decoupled from each other.
 These process fall into one of two categories: publishers (emitters of message content) and subscribers (consumers of messages).

-Message streaming platforms are similar to traditional message queues, but generally offer stronger temporal guarantees.
+Message streaming platforms reside in the broader class of Message-oriented Middleware (MoM) and are similar to traditional message queues and topics, but generally offer stronger temporal guarantees.
 Whereas messages in an MQ tend to be arbitrarily ordered and generally independent of one another, messages in a stream tend to be strongly ordered, often chronologically or causally.
 Also, a stream persists its messages, whereas an MQ will discard a message once it's been read.
 For this reason, message streaming tends to be a better fit for implementing Event-Driven Architectures, encompassing event sourcing, eventual consistency and CQRS concepts.

+Message streaming platforms are a comparatively recent paradigm within the broader MoM domain.
+There are only a couple of mainstream implementations available (excluding this one), compared to hundreds of MQ-style brokers, some going back to the 1980s (e.g. Tuxedo).
+Compared to established standards such as AMQP, MQTT, XMPP and JMS, there are no equivalent standards in the streaming space.
+Streaming platforms are an active area of continuous research and experimentation.
+In spite of this, streaming platforms aren't just a niche concept or an academic idea with few esoteric use cases; they can be applied effectively to a broad range of messaging scenarios, routinely displacing their traditional analogues both in flexibility and performance.

 ### Streams, records and offsets
 A stream is a totally ordered sequence of records, and is fundamental to Meteor.
 A record has an ID (64-bit integer) and a payload, which is an array of bytes.
 'Totally ordered' means that, for any given publisher, records will be written in the order they were emitted.
 If record _P_ was published before _Q_, then _P_ will precede _Q_ in the stream.
 Furthermore, they will be read in the same order by all subscribers; _P_ will always be read before _Q_.
 (Depending on the context, we may sometimes use the term _message_ to refer to a record, as messaging is the dominant use case for Meteor.)